tuyen-vuduc/todo-app-xamarin-forms/READMEx.md

 **NOTE:**

-- This project is used to build as a template for Xamarin.Forms application.
+- This project used to be a template for Xamarin.Forms applications.
 You can check out [v1.0-xf](https://github.com/tuyen-vuduc/todo-app-xamarin-forms/releases/tag/v1.0-xf) if you still look for a Xamarin.Forms app template.
 - Thanks a lot to [David Ortinau](https://github.com/davidortinau) to migrate the project to [MAUI and .NET7](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui).

 # UI Design